gabriellegall/chess_com_bi_pg/README.md

     - **Problem:** Unlike BigQuery, Postgres lacks simple native support for complex analytical transformations, such as regex-based array generation.
     - **Solution:** Due to Postgres’ complexity and performance limits, Python was employed for preprocessing tasks such as extracting timestamps from text.
 [This used to be a BigQuery SQL DBT model in the original project](https://github.com/gabriellegall/chess_com_bi/blob/main/models/intermediate/games_times.sql).

-# 🚀 Outlooks
+# 🚀 Outlook

 ## Possible improvements

 ### Data analytics
 - Migration of the Metabase questions to Streamlit (to centralize everything under a single solution).
 - Integration of more metrics in the benchmark (like % of time remaining on the 1st massive blunder, etc.)
-- Analysis on the performance by opener (win rate by opener, breakdown by opponent vs playing user openers, etc.)
+- Analysis on the performance by opening (win rate by opening, breakdown by opponent vs playing user opening, etc.)

 ### Code
 - the Python scripts integrating data in the staging layer could be complemented with more unit tests, using pytest.